-Coronavirus lockdown: Non-essential goods may be transported, says Centre
+Coronavirus lockdown: Non-essential goods can also be transported, says Centre

 In the order, the home secretary included the services of the Indian Red Cross Society under the Establishment of National Disaster Management Authority.
 The Employees Provident Fund Organisation was also exempted from the lockdown, and asked to operate on bare minimum staff.

-Follow live updates on Covid-19 here
+Follow today’s live updates on Covid-19 here

 Also read: